hannah-jwsrcsm/Data-Analytics/README.md

 # Hi, I’m Hannah 👋

 Business Analyst with a unique combination of technical skills and client communication.
-I bridge business and technology through data, analytics, and a bit of sarcasm.
+ I bridge business and technology through data, analytics, and a pinch of sarcasm.

 ---